Kyūsandai-mae Station: Lines

 The station is served by the Kagoshima Main Line and is located 68.1 km from the starting point of the line at Mojikō.

 Layout

-The station consists of two opposed side platforms serving two tracks.
+The station consists of two opposed side platforms serving two tracks, connected by an elevated station building.
+The station has a Midori no Madoguchi staffed ticket office.

-Adjacent stations
+Platforms

 History

 The station was opened by JR Kyushu on 11 March 1989 as an added station on the existing Kagoshima Main Line track.

 Passenger statistics

-In fiscal 2016, the station was used by 7,520 passengers daily, and it ranked 22nd among the busiest stations of JR Kyushu.
+In fiscal 2020, the station was used by an average of 4,832 passengers daily (boarding passengers only), and it ranked 30th among the busiest stations of JR Kyushu.